MaoZiming/papers/7-datacenter/73-xen.md

 Xen uses a concept called "domains."
 Domain 0 (Dom0) is the first domain to start, which has direct access to hardware and manages other domains (DomU).
 Each DomU runs a guest OS, and resources like CPU, memory, and I/O devices are managed through Xen's hypervisor, which ensures isolation and fair resource distribution.

 * Domain U:
-* I/O data is transferred to and from each domain via Xen, using shared-memory, asynchronous buffer- descriptor rings.
+* I/O data is transferred to and from each domain via Xen, using shared-memory, asynchronous buffer-descriptor rings.

 ## Compared to KVM